 Lest you might think starting a publishing company is easy to do, one key thing was important to getting the business established.
 There was no immediate need to make any money.
 Barbara's husband, a successful business man, offered a loan for equipment, doubting he would ever see the money again.
 Don Hinshaw, publisher of Barbara's book, YOU THE SINGER, had warned her, don't expect to make any money for a long time.
 He was right on.
 For ten years she put all the money that came in back into the business, and yes, re-paid her husband for his loan.

-Now, year 2011, VOICES, the 1000th piece soon will be released.
-Twenty-six outstanding choral directors have generously contributed to the SBMP dream as Series Editors.
+Now, year 2016, there are 1226 active pieces in our catalog.
+Thirty-six outstanding choral directors have generously contributed to the SBMP dream as Series Editors.
 289 composers from 16 countries are represented in the catalog.
 The company has continued it's vision of nurturing the choral art with the publication of five videos and six books, all aimed at making the choral director's job more productive.

 Barbara Harlow, Editor